evmar/retrowin32/win32/README.md

 # win32 implementation

-This directory contains retrowin32's implementation of the win32 API.
+This directory contains retrowin32's implementation of Windows and win32 API.

 ## winapi